 The foundation gives grants to charities working all over the world so that we can help the world’s hungry.
 We have funded over 80 projects in five continents over the years.
 When we consider funding a new project, we spend a lot of time finding out as much as we can about it to make totally sure that the funds are going to help the most vulnerable people who don’t have enough to eat.
 Grants are always allocated according to a detailed budget which spells out exactly what the charity we are working with can spend the money on.
 We are happy to include a portion of administration costs because we believe good charities need to spend money on things like measuring the effectiveness of their work, investing in staff training or in new IT systems to improve efficiency.

-The foundation has funded over 80 projects in five continents over the last 16 years so our staff and board of trustees have lots of experience of finding great charity partners who will run their projects well.
+Our staff and board of trustees have lots of experience of finding great charity partners who will run their projects well.
 Before we agree to fund a new project, we spend a lot of time finding out as much as we can about it and getting to know the organisation behind it, including looking into their financial, governance and safeguarding standards.
-We get regular reports from all our projects, talk to them people running them often and we try to visit as many of them as we can in person to check things are going well.
+We get regular reports from all our projects, talk to the people running them often and we try to visit as many of them as we can in person to check things are going well.